Giorgio Moroder: Legacy

 "I Feel Love" was inducted into the National Recording Registry in 2011.

 In 2013, a dance club named after Moroder called Georgio's opened in Hollywood's Standard Hotel.
 Moroder even visited it and for the first time saw people dancing to his music, stating: "I never saw people dancing to my music.
 I was too busy working.
 I was always in the studio.
 I never took the coca."

 In February 2016, Shooter Jennings, the son of outlaw country singer Waylon Jennings, released a tribute album entitled Countach (For Giorgio), his seventh studio album.
 Shooter Jennings stated that Moroder's music from the movies Midnight Express (1978), Cat People (1982) and The NeverEnding Story (1984) had a major influence on him as a child which "...set the foundation for the music of my entire life."

 Before his career reboot with Daft Punk, Moroder dedicated decades to his personal hobbies/projects.
 He designed a car with Marcello Gandini and ex-Lamborghini personnel Claudio Zampolli, the Cizeta-Moroder V16T.
-Also in a 2013 interview, he spoke about the architectural design of a pyramid-like apartment that was supposed to take place in Dubai.
+Also, in a 2013 interview, he spoke about the architectural design of a pyramid-like apartment that was supposed to take place in Dubai.
 It was never built.
 Other projects included creating his own cognac liquor and getting involved with digital and neon art and putting on shows.

+2016 Giorgio Moroder donated the 13 platinum discs for Flashdance to the Museum Gherdëina in his hometown.

 Moroder is a character in Summer: The Donna Summer Musical, in reference to his work with disco diva Donna Summer.

 Personal life

 Moroder currently lives in Los Angeles, California.
 He was married to his Mexican manager, Francisca Gutiérrez, from 1990 until her death in 2022.
 Their son, Alessandro (b.
 1989), is a Los Angeles-based visual artist.

 Moroder is a friend of Michael Holm, with whom he composed the 1973 album Spinach 1 under the moniker "Spinach".
-Holm's song Giorgio und ich is dedicated to Moroder.
+Holm's song "Giorgio und ich" is dedicated to Moroder.